asteroid-lang/asteroid/docs/Reference Guide.rst

 Embedding Python into an Asteroid Program
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using Asteroid's ``escape`` expression allows us to embed arbitray Python code into an Asteroid program,
+Using Asteroid's ``escape`` function allows us to embed arbitray Python code into an Asteroid program,
 ::
       -- Printing hello once from each environment